kevinjamescasey/resume/README.md

 Added `output: 'export'` to export a [static site](https://nextjs.org/docs/pages/building-your-application/deploying/static-exports)

 For GitHub pages the `basePath` had to be set to `/resume` because the links to CSS files use absolute paths.
-Is it possible to just make them use relative paths so a different `basePath` is needed for each environment?
+Is it possible to just make them use relative paths so a different `basePath` isn't needed for each environment?

 # Original README content created automatically by `create-next-app`